 Label Solutions is dedicated to staying in compliance with the Global Harmonization System (GHS) that is being adopted by OSHA under HazCom 2012 as part of workers right to know.
 GHS is a common and coherent approach to classifying chemicals (in our industry, compressed gases) and communicating hazard information on labels and the new Safety Data Sheets (SDS).
-This new system will not only require additional safety information, it will standardize the information through the use of signal words, pictograms and hazard statements that are more easily recognizable and understood by a variety of users, regardless of location or language.
+This new system will not only require additional safety information, but it will also standardize the information through the use of signal words, pictograms and hazard statements that are more easily recognizable and understood by a variety of users, regardless of location or language.

 To help you have a better understanding of the GHS, we have created these free downloads.
 These guides give you a better understanding of what the new global harmonization labels look like, along with what the new pictogram warnings mean.
 As North America’s largest producer of cylinder and cryogenic labels, we are dedicated to helping you with the transition to GHS.

 Please Submit Your Name and E-Mail Address to Access Our Guides

 Globally Harmonized System Technical Guide What You Need to Know About GHS Poster

 OSHA has hired at least 400 new inspectors for enforcement of this provision.
 Failure to comply could carry a hefty fine.
 OSHA has been more aggressive in issuing repeat citations with fines up to $12,000 per violation.
 Each cylinder without a GHS warning label equals one violation, so the fines can add up quickly.
 View OSHA's Enforcement Guide on their website.